Table of Contents

 Corporate Sustainability Reporting Directive (CSRD)

-The EU’s CSRD is a comprehensive mandatory requirement employing double materiality – reporting on how sustainability affects the company and how the company impacts society/environment.
+The EU’s CSRD is a comprehensive mandatory requirement employing double materiality, which involves reporting on how sustainability affects the company and how the company impacts society/environment.
 Finance professionals supporting organizations with EU operations need processes for cross-functional data collection (environmental, social, governance), metric calculation per European Sustainability Reporting Standards (ESRS), and mandatory limited assurance.

 SEC Climate Disclosure Rule